 I still remember the night where I was staring down at my half-consumed packet of Antabuse (disulfiram), trying to work out when I had my last dose.

-See, this night wasn’t going so good, cravings were definitely high, and I had a slab of Heineken sitting on the kitchen bench, relapse was definitely imminent.
+See, this night wasn’t going so well, cravings were high, and I had a slab of Heineken sitting on the kitchen bench, relapse was imminent.